-Squeeze a long stream of blue Worm Goo into the Activator Solution and you’ll get an instant gooey worm.
-Go ahead… dip your finger into the solution and fish out the coolest rubbery worm you’ve ever seen.
+Squeeze a long stream of blue String Slime into the Activator Solution and you’ll get an instant gooey string.
+Go ahead… dip your finger into the solution and fish out the coolest rubbery string you’ve ever seen.
 It’s a cross-linking reaction between sodium alginate and a solution of calcium chloride that happens the moment the two liquids mix.
 If you love the traditional slime reaction using PVA and Borax, you’ll love this new cross-linking reaction that’s guaranteed to knock your socks off.

-You get enough materials to make about 12 meters (40 ft) of worms!
+You get enough materials to make about 12 meters (40 ft) of String Slime!

-- Worm Goo Blue Solution – Two 4 ounce squeeze bottles
+- String Slime Blue Solution – Two 4 ounce squeeze bottles

-- Worm Activator Powder – Calcium chloride – 12 grams
+- Activator Powder – Calcium chloride – 12 grams

 - Activity Guide

 Explore the science of building polymers by cross-linking long chains of molecules.
 The process of making String Slime is faster and easier than the classic Slime recipe and it happens the very second the two liquids mix.
 Truly amazing!